 8. AcuRite 02020 Portable Lightning Detector

 If you’re looking for a weather gift for dad, AcuRite’s Portable Lightning Detector might be a great option.
-When it detects a strike, it can alert you via audible, visual, and text-based alerts, as well as give you an idea of how far away the strike was so you can take cover to protect yourself.
+When it detects a strike, it can alert you via audible, visual, and text-based alerts, as well as give you an idea of how far away the lightning strike was so you can apply some safety precautions and take cover to protect yourself.
 The portable, weather-resistant design with a no-slip clip for easy attachment to a belt or backpack makes this gadget perfect for boating, fishing, golf, camping, and other outdoor recreational activities.

 9. AcuRite 00795A2 Galileo Thermometer with Glass Globe Barometer

-The storm glass is another unique weather-related gift that is best used as a decorative conversation piece.
+A storm glass is another unique weather-related gift that is best used as a decorative conversation piece.
 The enclosed glass is filled with a liquid mixture of chemicals that are said to crystallize and change based on differences in temperature and atmospheric pressure which makes it possible to predict the weather several days in advance.
-We’ll admit we’re not sold on the accuracy either, but it sure makes for a good conversation piece.
+We’ll admit we’re not sold on the accuracy either, but it sure makes for an interesting conversation piece.

 11. Stratus Precision Rain Gauge